While much has changed since 1978, the mission remains the same

 LifeFlight Eagle is a strong leader when it comes to safety, which is at the core of everything LifeFlight Eagle does.
-The organization utilizes a Safety Advisory Group made up of medical crew members, pilots and mechanics, who work to proactively identify and address safety issues.
+The organization utilizes a Safety Advisory Group made up of medical crew members, pilots, mechanics, and communication specialists, who work to proactively identify and address safety issues.

 "We've become more aware of how human factors and the safety culture play a role in keeping everything we do safe — not just patient missions, but everything," said Joe Coons, LifeFlight Eagle's Director of Safety.

 The organization works diligently to promote safety with its community partners and the air-medical industry as a whole.
 It conducts safety outreach and training with hospitals and first responders, helping coach and educate them about LifeFlight Eagle's safety needs and how they can improve the safety in their own organizations.

 LifeFlight Eagle hosts an annual Safety Symposium in Kansas City for air-medical programs across the country and North America, who come together to share ideas and gain insight on how to improve safety at their own organizations.

 "We bring people together because safety is not proprietary," Coons said.
 "We want to facilitate a venue that allows programs to share their learnings and efforts to improve safety with others throughout the entire industry."